Shylock-Hg/blog-hugo/content/post/2018/2018-03-03-ml-overview.md

 ## Batch and Incremental Learning

-  Whether or not can learn incrementally from a stream of incomming data.
+  Whether or not can learn incrementally from a stream of incoming data.

 ### Batch Learning